Creating Digital Presentations

 Digital video can be a highly effective educational tool when integrated into traditional, blended and online courses.

-Capturing a lecture in the classroom provides students with access to review content outside of class.
 Lesson demonstrations, student presentations, video feedback and study guides are several ways digital video can be used to promote student engagement.
 Products available at UND and explored in this section include PowerPoint, VoiceThread and YuJa.
+Our Digital Media Studio is available as a space to assist faculty in developing quality short video recordings, podcasts, and more for their online, hybrid, and on-ground courses.

 - Create recordings/videos that are 20 minutes or shorter; if a lecture on a chapter takes 50 minutes, try chunking it into 15-20 minute sections.